Is Spanish easier than French to Learn?

 Which Language Is More Useful - French or Spanish?

+Like determining whether French or Spanish is easier to learn, the answer to this question is pretty subjective.
 They are two of the most widely spoken languages in the world.
 Spanish is the 4th most spoken language in the world, while French is the 5th most spoken.

 Top 5 languages worldwide (including native and non-native speakers):